 I’ve shown you how I create the most amazing Charcuterie Boards, but now I’m putting a twist on it.
 A Bloody Mary themed brunch board that can be snacked on as is, or can be used to make decadent garnishes for your cocktail.
 It’s so fun!

 What Do I Need For A Bloody Mary Charcuterie Board?

-The Cocktail: I’ve included the ingredients for a basic Bloody Mary – a pre-made mix, vodka, and ice, but if you have your own version you prefer, that works too.
+The Cocktail: I’ve included the ingredients for a basic Bloody Mary – a pre-made mix (or use this amazing homemade Bloody Mary mix – it truly is the best!), vodka, and ice, but if you have your own version you prefer, that works too.
 You could also mix together a pitcher of my Pickle Juice Bloody Mary’s.